 Perhaps one of the best things about small pets is they’re accessible.
-Not all small animals are easy to keep – finding the right small pet for your lifestyle is important.
+Not all small animals are easy to keep – finding the right small pet for your lifestyle is essential.

 Quiet Indoor Pets

 The following pets are a mixture of reptiles, rodents, fish, and crustaceans.
-They’re all uniquely rewarding pets with a lot to offer, so find out which pet might suit your lifestyle best.
+They’re all uniquely rewarding pets with much to offer, so find out which one suits your lifestyle.